 If while wearing your glasses, you frequently squint just to adjust your focus.
 Then, it is a clear sign of the wrong prescription.
 As squinting is considered as natural phenomena of an eye to adjust the focus, in order to, make the vision clear.
 This phenomenon, in return, leads to fatigue and headache.
 Moreover, you need to visit your optometrist, in case you squint while reading or seeing objects.

 Experiencing any of the above symptoms depicts that you need to change your glasses prescription.
-Furthermore, you can easily order the glasses from any online store in the UK according to the new prescription.
+Furthermore, you can easily order the glasses from this online store in the UK according to the new prescription.

 Wrong prescription and daily routine: